As a Swede in England there are many things that I’ve come to love about this great country. One of those things is the Sunday roast tradition.

 All the details you need to get yourself to The Harwood Arms can be found below;

-To see a selection of their menu click here
+To visit their website and see a selection of their daily and weekend menu click here

-To visit them their address is: Walham Grove, London, SW6 1QP
+To visit them their address is: Walham Grove, Fulham, London SW6 1QP

 If you’ve been here before what did you think?
 Or are you planning a visit?
 Let me know in the comments, I’d love to hear from you.